 The designation of sex on legal documents.
 An individual’s sex might differ from their sex assigned at birth (if, for example, legal steps have been taken to change the individual’s sex) and/or from their gender identity.

 A person’s ethnicity for official reporting is based on a set of criteria in order to report a single ethnicity for each individual.
-Individuals with “Alien” or “Alien Temporary” citizenship status are listed as “Nonresident Alien”, regardless of their self-identified ethnicity.
+Individuals with “Alien” or “Alien Temporary” citizenship status are listed as “US Nonresident”, regardless of their self-identified ethnicity.

 A person’s ethnicity for official IPEDS external reporting is based on a set of criteria in order to report a single value for each individual based on the following rules, separating those with “Alien” or “Alien Temporary” citizenship status and those with multiple ethnicities into separate categories.